-"I love you," she exhaled, trapped within the lucid reality where the sun would never rise.
+"I love you," she exhaled, trapped within the nonsensical reality where the sun would never rise.
 I was trapped too, but I was more aware of it.
 My hand traced over her frame.
-She was pretty slender, despite her condition.
+She was still pretty slender, despite her condition.
 She always been naturally thin.
-Shame that I'm going to have to miss the only time she'll ever be over hundred pounds.
+Shame that I'm going to have to miss the only time she'll ever be over a hundred or so pounds.
 It would have been a sight to see.

 She had rotated herself on top of me and took my lips.
 The taste of her mouth more flavorful than any candy I was forbidden to eat.
 I had took hold of her hips, ready to take her for the second time that night.
 She—

 The irate buzzing of my alarm clock interrupted my thoughts.
-I slam a mighty hand against it and it becomes tranquil.
-I lay back down and tried to collect my thoughts of what had happen two weeks ago.
-My mind went blank and I'm unable to recollect where I left off.
+I slam a mighty hand against it, and the clock becomes tranquil.
+I lay back down, and try to gather my thoughts on what had happened two weeks ago.
+My mind goes blank, and I'm unable to recollect where I left off.
 I let out a soft sigh.
 I wish I could kill the man who created alarm clocks.
-Or maybe I should be going after the inventor of school, for it is his fault that I needed the alarm.
+Or maybe I should be going after the inventor of school, for it is his fault that I needed the alarm in the first place.
 With no access to a time machine, I roll out of bed and pull on the clothes I laid out the night before.
 Stomping into my shoes, I walk into the bathroom.
 My eyes connect to the mirror.
 My reflection stares at me with tired, depressed eyes with a dark ring around them.
 With hair outrageously askew and a frown to match that of a beached whale, one might think I have depression or something.
 Then again, maybe I do.

 Terrence opens the fridge, pulls a few slices of leftover Thanksgiving turkey out and stuffs his face.
 He then opens a bottle of ranch dressing and pours it straight into his mouth.
 I turn away as he repeats the process to look a the clock on the stove.
 It's almost time for me to be leaving.
 I get up and move into the living room to get my book bag.
 Before I reach the door, Terrence calls out to me.